BonsaiDen/JavaScript-Garden/doc/instanceof.md

 ## The `instanceof` operator

 The `instanceof` operator compares the constructors of its two operands.
 It is only useful when comparing custom made objects.
-Using it on built in types is nearly as useless as the [typeof operator](#typeof).
+Used on built-in types, it is nearly as useless as the [typeof operator](#typeof).

 ### Comparing custom objects